bastienmichaux/generator-jhipster-db-helper/travis/travis-readme.md

 The directories and files must follow certain rules :
 1. Each test case has its own directory inside `travis/samples/entities`
-1. This directory name is composed with a unique three digits number following the previous test case, then some words, with `-` as a word separator, describing the test case.
+1. This directory name is composed with a unique three digits number following the previous test case, then some words describing the test case, with `-` as a word separator.
 1. This directory contains all the entities the test case uses.
-1. This directory can contain a markdown document to give more information about the test case.
-Its name should reflect the test case.
+1. If you want to give more information about the test case, write it in `description.md`.
-1. Any file without a `.json` extension will be ignored.
+1. Any file without a `.json` extension will be ignored when loading the test case.

 ```
-travis/samples/entities
+travis/samples/entities/
+├── 000-only-table-name
-├── 000-table-with-fields
+│   ├── Beverage_000.json
-│   ├── Beverage_000_A.json
+│   ├── Bug_000.json
-│   ├── Bug_000_B.json
+│   ├── Developer_000.json
-│   ├── Developer_000_C.json
+│   ├── entities.conf
-│   └── Mug_000_D.json
+│   └── Mug_000.json
 ├── 001-table-with-fields
+│   ├── Beverage_001.json
-│   ├── Beverage_001_A.json
+│   ├── Bug_001.json
-│   ├── Bug_001_B.json
+│   ├── Developer_001.json
-│   ├── Developer_001_C.json
+│   ├── entities.conf
-│   └── Mug_001_D.json
+│   └── Mug_001.json
-└── 002-one-to-one
+└── 002-one-to-one-table-only
+    ├── Beverage_002.json
-    ├── Beverage_002_A.json
+    ├── Bug_002.json
-    ├── Bug_002_B.json
+    ├── Developer_002.json
-    ├── Developer_002_C.json
+    ├── entities.conf
-    ├── Mug_002_D.json
+    ├── Mug_002.json
-    └── one-to-one.md
+    └── description.md
 ```

-### The entity name
+### The entity file name

-The entity name is such as `EntityName_xxx_AAA.json`.
+The entity file name is such as `EntityName_xxx.json`.
 This name respects these rules :

 1. It ends with the extension `.json`.
-1. It has two suffixes :
-    1. The first one is an underscore character followed by the test case identifying number.
+1. It has a suffix, an underscore character followed by the test case identifying number.
-    1. The second one is composed of capital letters which indicate the order in which the entity must be generated and will be removed before doing so, according to the suffix's alphabetic order.
-1. For the main test, name of the entity must be valid according to JHipster.
+1. For the main test, the name of the entity must be valid according to JHipster.

+And of course, the name of the entity will be the same but without the extension.